Bfgeshka/awesome-c/README.md

 * [fastos/fastsocket](https://github.com/fastos/fastsocket) - Fastsocket is a highly scalable socket and its underlying networking implementation of Linux kernel.
 With the straight linear scalability, Fastsocket can provide extremely good performance in multicore machines.
 In addition, it is very easy to use and maintain.
 As a result, it has been deployed in the production environment of SINA.
 * [felipec/msn-pecan](https://github.com/felipec/msn-pecan) - MSN Messenger library in C
 * [iem-projects/pd-iemrtp](https://github.com/iem-projects/pd-iemrtp) - RTP support for Pure Data
-* [igraph/igraph](https://github.com/igraph/igraph) - Library for the analysis of networks
 * [irungentoo/toxcore](https://github.com/irungentoo/toxcore) - The future of online communications.
 * [japeq/bencode-tools](https://github.com/japeq/bencode-tools) - bencode-tools is a collection of tools for manipulating bencoded data.
 * [libssh2/libssh2](https://github.com/libssh2/libssh2) - the SSH library